ASA1976/RAP-BTL/call_test.md

 within the object images is approximately half, the difference in object image code approximately one third and the difference in object image data is approximately one tenth all favouring ::invocation over std::function + std::bind for systems programming concerns.
+The std::function + std::bind implementation also contains many conditional jump branches through a larger code base.
+The ::invocation implementation does not necessarily produce such conditional branching and also produces more compact instruction sequences, which is far more instruction cache friendly on most if not all architectures.

 ### Footnote